canonical/level-zero-test-snap/README.md

 opencl-cts.list-tests
 ```

-Then run your chosen test like this:
+Then run your chosen test from the previous list like this:
 ```
 opencl-cts.test basic/test_basic
 ```